UoB-CSA/setup-guides/README.md

 ## Using AWS

-You should have received an email from AWS Educate to setup your account.
-Complete the application to get access to your account and $50 of credit.
+You will receive an email from AWS Academy to setup your account.
+Complete the application to get access to your account and $100 of credit.

 **It is important that you look after this credit!
 Once it's gone it's gone!
 Don't run instances when you aren't using them.**